 Prime Real Estate

 The ground floor and lower canopies of the rain forest bustle with wildlife.
-The aptly name spider monkeys adapted to live at the top of the tree canopy where they have little competition for food, and the spider monkey's prehensile tail gives it the ability to swing gracefully from tree to tree.
+The aptly named spider monkeys have adapted to live at the top of the tree canopy where they have little competition for food.
+The spider monkey's prehensile tail gives it the ability to swing gracefully from tree to tree.
+Sloths also live in the trees, preferring to spend the day hanging upside down from branches.
+Their propensity for slow movement attests to the lack of predators they face.

 Size and Stature